AGM

 Under the Unit Titles Act 2010, every timeshare owner receives one vote for each “unit” they own.
 In practical terms, this works out to one vote per week of ownership—whether the week is fixed, floating, or biennial.
 Even biennial weeks, which are only used every second year, still count as one full vote.

-Private owners also receive one vote per unit.
+Non timeshare owners (referred to as private owners) also receive one vote per unit.

 This creates a significant imbalance: